Athletics Newsletters

 Louis N. Wool, Ed.D.

-All 10 Varsity teams earned Scholar Athlete recognition from the NYSPHSAA
+- All ten Varsity teams earned Scholar Athlete recognition from the New York State Public High School Athletic Association

-Adriana Marraccini was named a Lohud Player of the Week for Field Hockey
+- Maxim Hersh was named the Lohud Player of the Week for Boys Soccer

 Team Highlights